eyalk11/compare-my-stocks/README.md

 ## Additional Features

 * Compare performance with any stock
+* Selct stocks and graphs by groups
-* Unite stocks into groups
+* Unite groups by avg price/performance and see as one line.
-* Compare with entire protofolio
+* Compare performance of stocks with entire protofolio

 * Get price history from Investpy (uses inversting.com)
 * Get transactions from My Stocks Protofolio (by simple file export) - https://play.google.com/store/apps/details?id=co.peeksoft.stocks
 * Combined protofolio from any broker/investments